Top 5 CRED Interview Questions For SDE Role

 - Code readability and separation of concerns

-- Identify your core entities: Board, Cell, Player, Dice, Snake, Ladder
+- Identify core entities: Board, Cell, Player, Dice, Snake, Ladder

-- Each entity owns its own logic, Snake handles the head-to-tail mapping, Dice handles randomness
+- Each entity owns its own logic — Snake handles head-to-tail mapping, Dice handles randomness

 - Use a GameEngine class to orchestrate turns and win conditions

-- Apply the Open/Closed Principle, adding a new rule (e.g., a powerup) shouldn’t break existing logic
+- Apply the Open/Closed Principle — adding a new rule should not break existing logic

 What CRED evaluates:

-- Whether you jump to the optimal solution or start with brute force and optimise
+- Whether you start with brute force and then optimise, showing your thought process

-- How you communicate your thought process while coding without an IDE
+- How you communicate your approach while coding without an IDE

 - How you handle follow-ups: duplicates, negative numbers, sorted vs unsorted arrays

-- Start by stating the brute force — O(n²) — then immediately propose the optimal
+- State the brute force O(n²) approach first, then propose the optimal solution

-- Use a HashSet: iterate the array, check if K – current exists in the set, add current to the set
+- Use a HashSet: iterate the array, check if K minus current value exists in the set, then add current to the set

 - Time: O(n), Space: O(n)

-- For follow-ups: if sorted array, use two-pointer approach for O(1) space
+- For sorted arrays, use the two-pointer approach for O(1) space

-Asked in: Machine Coding Round (Frontend / Full Stack SDE roles)
+Asked in: Machine Coding round (Frontend and Full Stack SDE roles)

-This is a frontend-heavy machine coding problem where CRED provides you with an API to fetch suggestions and asks you to build the search box around it, in vanilla JavaScript.
+A frontend-heavy machine coding problem where CRED provides an API and asks you to build the search box around it.
+One of the most practical CRED interview questions that directly mirrors real product engineering work.

 What CRED evaluates: